Ninjago: Crystalized

 Crystalized is the fifteenth and final season of the animated Ninjago television series (titled Ninjago: Masters of Spinjitzu before the eleventh season).
 The series was created by Michael Hegner and Tommy Andreasen.
 The season aired in two parts: the first in May 2022, and the other from September to October 2022.
 Following the passing of Kirby Morrow, Andrew Francis is cast as the new voice actor of Cole.

 The storyline of the fifteenth season directly follows on from the preceding season, Seabound.
 The first part of Crystalized focuses on the ninja attempting to restore Nya to her human form, becoming fugitives in the process.
-The rest of the season centers around the return of the Overlord, under an alias called the Crystal King, as he assembles some of the greatest adversaries from the ninja's past to conquer Ninjago.
+The rest of the season centers around the return of the Overlord as the season main antagonist, under an alias called the Crystal King, as he assembles some of the greatest adversaries from the ninja's past to conquer Ninjago.

 A sequel series to support the continuation of the Lego Ninjago brand titled Ninjago: Dragons Rising premiered in June 2023 exclusively on Netflix.